DhafinDzahin/landing-page/README.md

 # landing-page

-Landing page project to practice my FlexBox ability
+I make _Baratie_ from _One piece_ theme landing page for my project assignment from The Odin Project to test my flexbox skill